ghga-de/gh-action-common/README.md

 | MAIN\_SRC\_DIR | The main source directory of the microservice package |
 | CONFIG\_YAML\_ENV\_VAR\_NAME | The name of the environment variable pointing to the config yaml file |
 | CONFIG\_YAML | The config YAML file |

+---

+>Note: v3 of this action will only work with an exhaustive `requirements-dev.txt` file.
+If you only have top-level dependencies in that file, pip will not install the transitive dependencies.
+This update coincides with the move to pip-tools in the `microservice-repository-template`.